Consistent Translations Glossary across R

 The project will follow the following processes:

-4. Translation: Feedback will be sought from the R community to ensure that the glossary is consistent across languages.
+2. Translation: Feedback will be sought from the R community to ensure that the glossary is consistent across languages.

-8. Code of conduct: A code of conduct will be put in place to ensure that the project is a safe and welcoming space for all contributors.
+5. Code of conduct: A code of conduct will be put in place to ensure that the project is a safe and welcoming space for all contributors.

 Tools & Tech

-Most of the tools stated above are open-source and widely used in the R community.
+The project will use several packages in R that support the package development process (devtools, testthat, roxygen2, pkgdown), GitHub, and the Weblate API.
+Most of these tools are open-source and widely used in the R community.
 The Weblate API is used by the RCWG to track and translate messages in R.

 Funding